Are you approaching 40 and feeling like it’s time to get your finances in order?

 You might want to put off looking at their finances during the early stages of adulthood but think about this-the sooner you start planning for your future, the more time you’ll have to invest your money and watch it grow.

-Figuring out how much you might need to save for retirement is a lot easier if you know how much it costs for you to live now.
+Figuring out how much you might need to save for retirement is much easier if you know how much it costs to live now.
 You can then adjust this figure for any additions or changes you want to make to reach your ideal lifestyle.

 One method is to use the 25 times calculation.
 Take your yearly spending and time it by 25 to reach your retirement fund needs.